 Le Gavroche, 43 Upper Brook Street, W1K 7QR

 Restaurant Gordon Ramsay, Chelsea

-Gordon Ramsay has been notoriously dismissive about non-meat eaters in the past, but his eponymous restaurant’s vegetarian menu is surprisingly enthusiastic.
-It features wild mushroom and garlic ravioli; and seasonal vegetables with Perigord truffle, aged balsamic and Xeres sherry vinegar.
-Three-course à la carte is £120; and multi-course Menu Prestige costs £155.
+Gordon Ramsay has been notoriously dismissive about non-meat eaters in the past, but his eponymous restaurant's vegetarian menu is surprisingly enthusiastic.
+It features grilled brassicas with lemon and sea herbs; and organic spelt studded with artichoke and aged Winchester cheese.
+The three-course à la carte is £155 at dinner (£135 at lunch), while the multi-course Menu Prestige costs £185.

 Restaurant Gordon Ramsay, 68 Royal Hospital Road, SW3 4HP